greg-raven/grus/_posts/2018-01-15-check-out-the-results-of-this-new-poll.md

 The poll also asked at what level immigration to the U.S. should be kept and 60% of likely voters said that 500,000 people or fewer should be given green cards each year.
 Much of that can be accomplished by simply ending Chain Migration and the Visa Lottery.

-It’s clear that the American people --- and American voters --- want our immigration system changed.
+It's clear that the American people --- and American voters --- want our immigration system changed.
 Congress should not amnesty DACA recipients without ending chain migration and mandating the use of the E-Verify system.
 In addition, Congress must consider reducing immigration levels to a more sustainable level of fewer than 500,000 per year.

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA